- What is Entrepreneurship?

-“From my very first day as an entrepreneur, I’ve felt the only mission worth pursuing in business is to make people’s lives better.” – Entrepreneur quote from Richard Branson
+“From my very first day as an entrepreneur, I’ve felt the only mission worth pursuing in business is to make people’s lives better.” – Richard Branson entrepreneur quotes

-“A person who sees a problem is a human being; a person who finds a solution is visionary; and the person who goes out and does something about it is an entrepreneur.” – Naveen Jain’s entrepreneur quote
+“A person who sees a problem is a human being; a person who finds a solution is visionary; and the person who goes out and does something about it is an entrepreneur.” – Naveen Jain entrepreneur quotes

 “An entrepreneur is someone who jumps off a cliff and builds a plane on the way down.” — Entrepreneur quotes from Reid Hoffman

 “There’s lots of bad reasons to start a company.
-But there’s only one good, legitimate reason, and I think you know what it is: it’s to change the world.” – Phil Libin, CEO of Evernote.
+But there’s only one good, legitimate reason, and I think you know what it is: it’s to change the world.” – Phil Libin entrepreneur quotes

 A startup entrepreneur can build almost any type of business.
 Here are a few business ideas to get you started: